Flying-Acorn/Soil-SDK-Unity/docs/cloudsave/Integration.md

 CloudSave requires the Core SDK to be initialized first.
 Initialize SoilServices before using any CloudSave operations.

+**Service Enablement**: Ensure the Cloud Save service is enabled for your account.
+Reach out to your Soil contact to enable the service for you.

 ### Initializing SoilServices

 ```csharp